Help us fight

 Friendship, Kindness and Compassion can go a long way.

-Our Outreach Programme is now fully up and running in the New Forest area, visiting these vulnerable adults in their own homes, offering support with anything they may be struggling with, helping them to live their best life.
-We are working to expand this service throughout Hampshire, and eventually nationwide.
+For now, our Outreach Programme provides support through visits to our vulnerable Outreach Members in their own homes, offering help with any daily tasks they may be struggling with, encouraging social engagement and hobbies, helping them to reach their personal goals and live their best life.
+We are working to expand this service nationwide.

 We want to reduce the loneliness and confusion in their lives and enable them to live with dignity, in a place they can call HOME.